sookburt/fakelandia_website_project/Docs/DesignDecisions.md

 I found a colour scheme the client likes... 😜 I'll do owing to time limitations.

 ## Testing:
-Well... what can I say, the assignment for this project is significantly before the assignment on testing... so... um... yeah.
+Well... what can I say, the assignment for this project is due well before the ones that are intended to fix our understanding of testing React... so... um... yeah.
+It might have been better the other way around so the harder assignments were due after the easier (fix that knowledge) type.

+## Refactor misdemeanours to the home app level:
+Since the form is required to save the new confession to the list in state, I need to move the list up to the top level so that it can be passed to both the confessions and misdemeanours pages.